json-schema-org/json-schema-spec/proposals/vocabularies.md

 The vocabulary URI is an opaque value.
 There is no data that an implementation can reference to identify the keywords defined by the vocabulary.
 The vocabulary schema _implies_ this, but scanning a `properties` keyword isn't very reliable.
 Moreover, such a system cannot provide metadata about the keywords.
-As such, the user must explicitly ensure that the implementation recognizes and supports the vocabulary, which isn't much of an improvement over the current state.

 Having some sort of "vocabulary definition" file could alleviate this.